But what is Arc in Rust and how to use it with rust traits

 Traits enable you to write generic code that works with any type that implements the required behavior.

-Now, let’s see how we can combine Arc with traits.
+Now, let’s see how we can combine with traits.

 Defining the Trait